Keep Up With McLean!

-The Child and Adolescent Outpatient Services operate within the Simches Division of Child and Adolescent Psychiatry, led by Joseph Gold, MD.
+The Child and Adolescent Outpatient Services operate within the Simches Center of Excellence in Child and Adolescent Psychiatry, led by Joseph Gold, MD.

 The program is located at the Sancta Maria Nursing Facility at 799 Concord Avenue, in Cambridge, Massachusetts.
 For more information on directions, parking, and local accommodations, please visit our Maps & Directions page.

 Our program includes an array of outpatient care for children and adolescents with mental health conditions including depression, anxiety, OCD, phobias, and bipolar disorder.

 Our testing services are ideal for young people experiencing difficulties in educational, home, or social settings due to the impact of difficulties that are neuropsychological (executive functioning challenges, head injury, concussion), learning-based (dyslexia, language-based learning disability, nonverbal learning disability), and/or psychiatric (anxiety, mood disorders, thought disorder).